 Scope

 This Recommendation belongs to a set of Recommendations describing the test methods to determine technical parameters of radio monitoring receivers that are important for the users of these receivers.
 When the described methods are followed by manufacturers, comparing different receivers is made easier.
-This Recommendation specifies the test procedure for the determination of the noise figure of a monitoring receiver.
-This test procedure definition is recommended to all the manufacturers with the advantage for the users of such receivers, that an easier and more objective assessment of product quality is possible.
+This Recommendation specifies test procedures for the determination of the noise figure of a monitoring receiver.
+Three of the test procedures are recommended to all the manufacturers with the advantage for the users of such receivers, that an easier and more objective assessment of product quality is possible.
+One test procedure definition, which does not require any measuring instruments, is recommended to the users of radio monitoring receivers.

 Keywords